goodloop/autoware_auto_mirror/src/control/trajectory_follower/design/trajectory_follower-design.md

 <!-- Required -->
 <!-- Things to consider:
     - Why did we implement this feature? -->
+This package provides the library code used by the nodes of the `trajectory_follower_nodes` package.
+Mainly, it implements two algorithms:
+- Model-Predictive Control (MPC) for the computation of lateral steering commands.
+- PID control for the computation of velocity and acceleration commands.

 # Design
 <!-- Required -->